-Asking whether backlinks are still relevant for SEO is like asking if marketing is still necessary for a business.
-While a good product speaks for itself, one of the main functions of your marketing strategy is to boost sales and scale your business.
+Asking whether backlinks are still relevant for SEO is like asking if marketing is still necessary for a business to drive leads and sales.
+While a good product speaks for itself, one of the main functions of your marketing activities is to boost sales and scale your business.

 The same applies to your content and backlinks.
 If you have unique, high-quality content that is also actionable and offers value to your audience, you’re bound to earn backlinks organically.

 But having a strong backlink strategy in place can give your affiliate marketing site a much-needed boost in terms of both traffic and authority.
 A website’s backlink profile remains a key ranking factor for Google.
 This makes backlinks an integral part of SEO.

 In this article, I’ll introduce and evaluate link building strategies for affiliate websites.
 The goal of improving your backlink profile is to rank higher for your targeted keywords, which will then generate more traffic and affiliate sales.